ivan-guerra/programmador.com/content/posts/cosmo.md

 project.
 Being able to package concepts like the frame buffer, global descriptor table, etc. into a neat little class led to more modular code.

-There was no noticable overhead to switching over to C++ beyond passing a few additional flags to the compiler in my CMake toolchain file:
+There was no noticeable overhead to switching over to C++ beyond passing a few additional flags to the compiler in my CMake toolchain file:

 ```bash